 - If you've done that and it's still not working right, make sure this body hasn't been inadvertently merged with another body or bodies.
 Click on the feature that created the body, select the "Edit feature" icon, and make sure the "Merge bodies" box isn't checked.
 Since that box will often be checked by default that's also a common mistake.

 Speaking of patterns, I never use sketch patterns.
-I've found that it works much better to create a single feature or body with the sketch, then pattern it.
+I've had better results with creating a single feature or body with the sketch, then patterning it.
 There may be situations where this isn't true, but I have never run into one.
 I know there are some people that are hung up on keeping the feature tree as short as possible, but sometimes it pays to have the extra line or two.